 Meet Our Camp Director: Rob Dieckert

 Hi, my name is Rob Dieckert and I am the General Manager and Site Director for ESF at The Haverford School.
 I grew up in Cherry Hill, NJ and attended a day camp for 4 fun-filled summers.
 I then went to an overnight camp for 7 years.
 I began working for ESF in the summer of 2000 in Moorestown, NJ as an Archery Instructor.
 The following off-season, I joined the ESF Executive Team and became an Aquatics Director, followed by a Day Camp Director for 3 summers.
 In 2005, I became a Site Director at Norwood-Fontbonne Academy for 3 summers before returning to Moorestown from 2008 through 2015, as the Site Director.
 In 2016, I was the Site Director at ESF at Ranney School in Tinton Falls, NJ and launched the inaugural summer there.
 In 2017, I moved back to Moorestown, NJ, to launch a new ESF site at William Allen Middle School.
-2019, will be my second summer as Site Director for ESF at The Haverford School.
+2021, will be my fourth summer as Site Director for ESF at The Haverford School.
 I graduated from Rutgers University with my Bachelors in Business Administration in 1983.
 Prior to joining ESF, I ran a computer business for 15 years.
 I’ve coached both of my children, as well as others, in Soccer, Basketball and Lacrosse.

 What do you love about working at ESF?

-The passion and drive I have to inspire children both during the summer and off season.
+The passion and drive I have to inspire children both during the summer and off-season.